Westcoast Child Care Resource Centre

 BC

-BC's Path to Universal Child Care Podcast Season 3, Episode 1: Derick Dubois & Tatiana Abi-Farrage
+BC's Path to Universal Child Care Podcast Season 4, Episode 4: Viveca Ellis

-Welcome to Episode 1 in Season 3 of our BC's Path to Universal Child Care Podcast.
-Today we welcome you back to our podcast with our special guests: Derek Dubois & Tatiana Abi-Farrage, two early childhood education students from Vancouver Community College.
+Tune in to Episode 4 in Season 4 of our BC's Path to Universal Child Care Podcast.
+Today we welcome you back to our podcast with our special guest: Viveca Ellis, the Executive Director of The Centre For Family Equity.

 Learn more by listening to the episode now!